 The juniors are always very busy in the daytime with academic lessons, music lessons, master classes, performance classes, practice, lunchtime concerts and rehearsals so that they don't have time to realise that they might be homesick!
 In the evenings there is such a range of activities to choose from: swimming, circuit training, going to the gym, fencing, dance, aerobics, trampolining, plus a different activity arranged in the House every night: games of Twister (always very popular), Scalextric, computer games, dance mat, board games to name a few that they are all too busy enjoying their free time with their friends to think about anything else!

-The Seniors Houses: Girls' House and Boys' House
+The Senior Houses: Girls' House and Boys' House

 Girls' House accommodates all girls, aged 12-18.